 For the thrifty shoppers out there, investing in a SIM plan seems to be the best way to save on your phone contract.
 If you've got the money to put upfront, a SIM-free deal can undercut the cost of a phone contract with ease.

 Of course, if you already know exactly what you need, simply make use of the price comparison chart above to find the cheapest options.
 But if you're still trying to work out your ideal plan, use the below information to find out more.

 SIM only deals: the top choice right now

 We just can't recommend this SIM only deal higher here at T3.
 We love unlimited everything SIMO deals, and promote them regularly, but we've never seen one as good as this.
-You get unlimited data, calls and texts for just £20 per month, and what's more you get it with no contract attached, just a one month rolling plan, meaning you can cancel at any time.
+You get unlimited data, calls and texts for just £20 per month, and what's more, you get it with no contract attached, meaning you can cancel at any time.
 Simply incredible.

 What is a SIM only deal?

 It stands for 'Subscriber Identity Module' but the important thing to know is that a SIM will allow you to make calls, texts and use data from any phone.
 There are multiple different sizes, prices and caps on calls, texts and data depending on what plan you go for.
 You can also get data SIMs for tablets, computers and other systems that don't require calls or texts.

 This is a great thing to consider if you're on a budget or if you find a cheap phone deal on a retailer site like Amazon, Currys, John Lewis or Very.

 Which network is best for me?

 It's both the UK's most popular network and the fastest 4G network, giving it some pretty strong bragging rights.
 However, where EE tends to fall short in the world of SIM plans is in price.
 EE phone deals don't tend to be cheap and the same can be said for its SIMs!
 So if you see a good price on EE, it is worth grabbing.